Individual, hand-built organic vessels, sculpture and objects inspired by nature and early civilisations

 Coiled Vessels

-Sculptural vessels inspired by landscape and natural forms.
-Multiple clays, unglazed.
+Sculptural vessels inspired by landscape and natural forms using multiple marbled clays.

 Black Door Gallery